robisim74/qwik-speak/tools/inline.md

   ```
 Likewise, you can also create scoped runtime files for different pages.

-> Note.
-The `plural` function must be handled as a dynamic translation

 ## How it works
 During the transformation of the modules, and before tree shaking and bundling, the `$translate` function (or its alias) is replaced with the translation values for the languages provided, both in server files and in chunks sent to the browser.
 For example from:
 ```javascript